 The inflorescence is a compound umbel with many clusters on long stalks from the leaf axils.
 The umbel can have up to 20 umbellets with up to 20 flowers each, with the whole compound umbel spanning about 3 to 6 inches across.
 The stalks of the umbellets are of unequal length giving the entire cluster a semi flat-topped appearance.

 Each flower is only 1/8 inch wide with 5 white petals that are notched at the rounded tip and very narrowed at the base.
 These and the sepals are attached to a yellow-green disc that is the upper part of a double ovary.
 There are 5 stamens with white filaments inserted on the disc and a divided style on the ovary.
-The stamens are appear in-between the petals.
+The stamens visually appear in-between the petals.

-Seed: Fertile flowers produce an ovoid seed that separates into two 3-angled seeds that have a prominent oil tube on the seed wall.
+Seed: Fertile flowers produce an ovoid seed structure that separates into two 3-angled seeds that have a prominent oil tube on the seed wall.
 The separation side is flat, the rounded outer sides have dark and light brown stripes.

 Toxic: This plant is highly poisonous.
 See text below.